 Home » Leeds United

-After weeks of failing to truly propel away from relegation trouble, Daniel Farke‘s side have gone five games without defeat – beating Manchester United and Wolves in that run – to move nine points clear of the drop zone having played a game more than most of the sides around them.
+After weeks of failing to truly propel away from relegation trouble, Daniel Farke‘s side have now gone six games without defeat in the league – beating Manchester United and Wolves in that run – to effectively confirm their Premier League survival with three games to spare.

-Focus is now fully on the cup, but the 49ers Enterprises can very much start planning for another season of top-flight football, likely with Farke at the helm.
+Tottenham’s 2-1 win over Aston Villa means safety is not yet mathematically assured, but the 49ers Enterprises can very much start planning for another season of top-flight football, likely with Farke at the helm.

 The Americans are ready to bankroll a massive £100million+ summer overhaul, while the exciting 53,000-seat stadium expansion is also finally on the horizon, making these exciting times for Leeds fans the world over.